Ryan Hoag: The Bachelorette

 Hoag was a contestant on season four the ABC reality television dating show The Bachelorette, which premiered May 19, 2008.
 On the debut episode, he said he was a virgin, explaining, "Christianity is first and foremost in my life. [...]
 I don't have sex.
 I'm not going to do that until I'm married.
 So I have wondered about DeAnna in terms of how she'll deal with the fact that I'm a virgin.
 I don't know how she'll deal with the fact that I hold faith as the number one thing in my life."
 On the May 26, 2008, episode, Hoag was eliminated when he did not receive a rose.
 He also participated in the third season of The Bachelor Pad, which began on July 23, 2012, and he was voted off the following week on July 30, 2012.

 The Floor

 Hoag was a contestant on season two of the Fox Broadcasting Company game show The Floor, which premiered September 25, 2024.
 He was the fourth overall contestant of the season to engage in one of the show's head-to-head duels and was able to defend his category of "Tailgating" in his debut.
 He held the most territory at the end of the first episode with four spaces and won the first $20,000 prize of the season.
-He was challenged during the second episode and had to defend his acquired category of "Cleaning Brands", but was unable to and was eliminated.
+He was challenged during the second episode and had to defend his acquired category of "Cleaning Brands", but was unable to do so and was eliminated.